Guide for Authors

 Peer Review

 This journal operates a single blind review process.
-All contributions are sent to a minimum of two independent expert reviewers to assess the scientific quality of the paper.
+All contributions will be initially assessed by the editor for suitability for the journal.
+Papers deemed suitable are then typically sent to a minimum of two independent expert reviewers to assess the scientific quality of the paper.
 The Editor is responsible for the final decision regarding acceptance or rejection of articles.
 The Editor's decision is final.
-For more information on the types of peer review, please visit: https://www.elsevier.com/reviewers/peer-review.
+More information on types of peer review.

 Use of wordprocessing software